-Halva is something I tried for the first time when I was travelling in Israel.
-Like many of the dishes and foods on this “what to eat in Greece” list, it is a dessert that has roots in Middle Eastern cooking.
-Halva has a unique texture and can be made either with sesame or with semolina flour.
+Halva is a dessert that has roots in Middle Eastern cooking.
+It has a unique texture and can be made with either sesame or semolina flour.

 When the Christmas period starts approaching in Greece, the bakeries here start making and selling melomakarona biscuits.
 Melomakarona are soft handmade biscuits that are dipped in syrup and honey before being covered in grounded walnuts.
 Sometimes you can also find them covered in chocolate.

-Syrupy, sweet and sticky, you can find tray after tray of different varieties of baklava piled high in Greek bakeries.
-The sticky sweet pastry is prepared by using layers of sweet filo pastry that are filled with chopped nuts such as pistachios.
+Syrupy, sweet, and sticky, you can find tray after tray of different varieties of baklava piled high in Greek bakeries.
+The pastry is prepared by filling layers of phyllo pastry with chopped nuts such as pistachios.
 Honey and syrup are then used to hold the layers in place.

-Baklava is a popular dessert in Greece, Turkey, and the Middle East, with each country and bakery placing their own personal spin on the treat.
+Baklava is a popular dessert in Greece, Turkey, and the Middle East.
+Each country and bakery place their own personal spin on the treat.

 Portokalopita (Greek Orange Cake)

-Filo pastry is everywhere in Greek food pastries.
-It’s used in savoury pies like tiropita and spanakopita, and it is known for giving desserts like bougatsa their je ne sais quoi.
-That said, not everyone is a fan of the texture of filo pastry.
-If you fall into that category, give portokalopita a chance – it may well just change your mind.
+However, not everyone is a fan of the texture of phyllo pastry.
+If you fall into that category, give portokalopita a chance.
+It may well just change your mind.

-Portokalopita is a delightfully sweet, sticky, and sinful Greek cake comprised of handmade filo pastry that has been shredded and then stuck together again with an orange and cinnamon syrup.
+Portokalopita is a delightfully sweet, sticky, and sinful Greek cake.
+It is made of handmade phyllo pastry that has been shredded and then stuck together again with an orange and cinnamon syrup.

 Freddo Cappuccinos and Espressos

-The modern Greek way to drink your coffee is to take it “freddo” or iced.
-Since the temperatures in Greece are often well over 25-30 degrees, it’s nice to have a cold refreshing coffee to cool you down.
+The modern Greek way to drink your coffee is to take it “Freddo” or iced.
+Temperatures in Greece often soar well over 25-30 degrees.
+As such, it’s nice to have a cold refreshing coffee to cool you down.

-Espresso is blended with ice and served over ice cubes to form a freddo espresso.
-For a freddo cappuccino, cold foamed milk is added to the top to make a Freddo cappuccino.
-It is also possible to order your freddo cappuccino with cream for ultimate deliciousness (albeit maximum calorificness).
+Espresso is blended with ice and served over ice cubes to form a Freddo espresso.
+Cold foamed milk can be added to the top to make a Freddo cappuccino.
+It is also possible to order your Freddo cappuccino with cream for the ultimate indulgence.

-Traditional Greek coffee or “ellinikós kafés” as it is known is a small, strong bitter cup of hot coffee.
+Traditional Greek coffee or “ellinikós kafés” is a small, strong bitter cup of hot coffee.
 It is actually the same as Turkish coffee.
-This beverage was the form of coffee that the Greeks drank when they were under the rule of the Ottoman Empire.
+This beverage was bought to Greece by the Ottoman Turks.